Q2 2022 outlook: The End Game has arrived

 In commodities, the focus is on the continued upside risk for oil that was already in place before the Russian invasion of Ukraine badly aggravated forward supply uncertainty.
 We also look into a supportive backdrop for industrial metals on the priorities of new military spending, the metal-intensive green transition and—as Russian supplies are disrupted—on sanctions.
 Elsewhere, rising food prices remain a risk as a corollary of rising energy prices, but also if this year’s Ukrainian wheat crop can’t get to market, as it is a major exporter.
 The gold story remains bullish as an inflation hedge and as long as real rates remain negative.

-In FX markets, the focus is on the potential comeback for the euro on the massive shift in fiscal outlays that has been triggered by the Russian invasion of Ukraine.
+In currencies, the focus is on the potential comeback for the euro on the massive shift in fiscal outlays that has been triggered by the Russian invasion of Ukraine.
 This will keep more of EU savings in the EU and deepen capital markets there.
 We also break down how spiralling inflation and the sanctions against Russia’s central bank have likely accelerated the move away from USD primacy as the global reserve asset of choice.